CarlossShi/tsp-meta-heuristic/README.md

 Experimental results are shown as follows.
 The unit of time is seconds.

+# Algorithm Details

+In Genetic Algorithm, the crossover and mutation operators are Order 1 Crossover (often referred to as OX or Order Crossover) and Center Inverse Mutation (CIM), respectively.
+They are chosen because of the conclusion in the article [A Comparison of GA Crossover and Mutation Methods for the Traveling Salesman Problem](https://link.springer.com/chapter/10.1007/978-981-15-6067-5_60).

+# Experiments

 ## Tabu Search

 | tb_size | max_tnm | best_cost<br />(best_gap) | avg_cost<br />(avg_gap) | cost_std  | avg_time  | time_std  |